Ankit Tiwari: 2012-2022

+2023 - 2024

+In January 2023, he released a romantic single titled 'Banda Tera Ashiq Ho Gaya', the music video of which was shot in Thailand.

+In December 2024, he released an EP titled "Underrated".
+As part of this project he collaborated with noted Bollywood playback singer Arijit Singh on his first single "Tum Kya Ho".
+The music video for this single featured Bollywood actor and producer John Abraham as well as Sanjeeda Sheikh.
+The EP also has collaborations with other singers such as Payal Dev and Agsy.

 Artistry

 Composition

 Tiwari stated that he wants to explore different genres given the right opportunity, though it shouldn't be vulgar and should hold meaning.
 Satyajit from Glamsham called his second composed song "Saheb Bada Hatila" from Saheb, Biwi Aur Gangster a "rock-musical" arrangement.
 In his next composition "Sunn Raha Hai", the male version features electronic distortion guitar, zitar and drums while the female version is supported by instruments like ghatam, flute, santoor and acoustic guitar.
 The variance in composition was particularly applauded by critics.

-In 2014, Tiwari composed "Tequila Wakila" which lies in Spanish style musical background settings of bass, drums, saxophone, trumpets and guitar while "Sawalon Mein" from the same film has a mysterious type semi-philosophical composition which is decorated with haunting piano notes and bell sounds in the background.
 Rajiv Vijayakar from Bollywood Hungama mentioned that Tiwari seems to be "evolving into a composer with a decent range".
 In the composition of the song "Galliyan" it transforms from "being slow-paced, to quickly accelerating into heavy rock music and then settling into soothing traditional Indian-themed sounds", while the unplugged version dominantly uses the acoustic guitar alongside piano.
 However, for his next song "Kuch Toh Hua Hai", Surabhi Redkar for Koimoi commented; "Experimentation wise, the song shows no novelty as the musical arrangements are not peculiarly impressive".
 According to reviewers, his last song released in 2014, "Dil Darbadar" has a huge "Galliyan" hangover and "doesn't actually fit into the scheme of things".
 In September 2014, Tiwari said; "People usually call me for love songs or songs of separation, which I love composing.
 But I don't want to restrict myself to a particular genre".

 "Katra Katra" from 2015 had a similar faith with "Dil Darbadar" as the musical arrangements of both the song are similar to his earlier ventures.
 Redkar noted; "If only Tiwari could come up with something new [...] the only problem is that it all sounds the same".
 His next was a passionate and intense composition, "Bheegh Loon" which fits with the erotic thriller mood of the film.
 In "Tu Hai Ki Nahin" from Roy Tiwari used minimal musical arrangements mainly focusing on vocals and incorporate a whistle—first time he has used whistle as an instrument—which according to music listeners "sounds brilliant and has high recall value", while the next two tracks "Boond Boond" and "Yaara Re" were called "experimental" in terms of arrangement.